alibaba/pipcook/docs/README.md

 ✔ Origin result:[{"id":1,"category":"blurBackground","score":0.9998120665550232}]
 ```

-The input is a `blurBackground` image from the vlidation dataset.
+The input is a `blurBackground` image from the validation dataset.
 And the model determines that its category is `blurBackground`.

 Want to deploy it?
 ```shell